A forensic analysis of Lucas Radebe playing in goal against Man Utd

 Unsure whether to use his head or his hands, he decides to use both.
 Carlton Palmer is trying to argue with the referee that it shouldn’t be a red card but not for the first time fails in his application.

-Beeney departs, wearing a shirt which looks like it is made from your grandma’s curtains, and Radebe enters, for some unknown reason wearing a wonderfully wavy goalkeeper’s top instead.
+Beeney departs, wearing a shirt that looks like it’s made from your grandma’s curtains, and Radebe enters, for some unknown reason wearing a wonderfully wavy goalkeeper’s top instead.
 That’s more like it.